Paulo Skaf: Early life and education

-Paulo Skaf was born at Vila Mariana, a neighborhood of São Paulo, son of Lebanese immigrant and prominent entrepreneur in the textile Antoine Skaf and Clotilde Habeyche Skaf.
+Paulo Skaf was born at Vila Mariana, a neighborhood of São Paulo, son of a Lebanese immigrant and prominent textile entrepreneur Antoine Skaf and Clotilde Habeyche Skaf.
+His origins can be traced to the prominent Skaff family, in which Antoine and Elias are generational names.
 He attended the Colégio Elvira Brandão and finished his high school at Colégio Santo Américo.
 He studied Business Administration at Universidade Presbiteriana Mackenzie but dropped out before completion.